trivoldus28/xray-challenge-eval/eval/README.md

 ### Expected outputs

-By default, the script will just print the XPRESS ERL+RAND score:
+By default, the script will just print the XPRESS ERL+Rand score which is used for ranking submissions:
 ```
 0.7499562483321406
 ```